What Is Missing in Multilingual Visual Reasoning and How to Fix It: Models and Evaluation Protocols

 \paragraph{mBLIP} mBLIP \cite{geigle2023mblip} extends large multimodal models' capabilities to be multilingual. mBLIP re-align an image encoder previously tuned to an English LLM to a multilingual LLM.
 Re-alignment training of mBLIP utilizes multilingual data machine-translated from English data.

-\paragraph{LLaVA} Large Language and Vision Assistant (LLaVA) is an open large multimodal model that is instruction tuned on machine-generated instruction-following data \cite{liu2023llava, liu2023improvedllava}.
+\paragraph{LLaVA} Large Language and Vision Assistant (LLaVA) is a series of open large multimodal model that are instruction tuned on machine-generated instruction-following data \cite{liu2023llava, liu2023improvedllava, liu2024llavanext}.
 LLaVA extends the capabilities of existing models by incorporating visual models and large language models.
 It connects a vision encoder CLIP and an LLM decoder.
 LLaVA is not explicitly trained to process multilingual data, but the LLM decoder (Vicuna is the default LLM) is known to have seen multilingual data in pretraining \cite{vicuna2023}.

+\paragraph{Qwen-VL} Qwen-VL is an open large multilingual multimodal model trained on English and Chinese data.
+It is based on Qwen-7B \cite{qwen}, incorporating a language-aligned visual encoder and a positionaware adapter.
+It is trained to be able to process multi-image inputs.

+\paragraph{Qwen2-VL} Following Qwen-VL, Qwen2-VL is also trained on English and Chinese data.
+It is based on Qwen2 \cite{yang2024qwen2}.

+\paragraph{Cambrian} Cambrian-8B is a vision-centric multimodal LLM that focuses on bridging the gap between visual representation learning and language models \cite{tong2024cambrian}.
+It introduces the Spatial Vision Aggregator (SVA), which efficiently integrates high-resolution visual features with language models.
+Cambrian also offers a new benchmark called CV-Bench to evaluate 2D and 3D visual understanding.
+Through its open release of model weights, code, and datasets, Cambrian aims to foster advancements in multimodal AI systems and visual representation research.

+\paragraph{Molmo} Trained from scratch, Molmo \cite{deitke2024molmo} is a family of models trained from scratch.
+It is especially trained on a special 2D-pointing dataset.

+\paragraph{Llama3} Extending Llama 2 \cite{touvron2023llama} with an 8B-parameter model, Llama 3 increases multilinguality, coding, reasoning, and tool usage \cite{llamateam2024llama3herd}.
+It offers a context length up to 128K, uses grouped-query attention for faster inference, and applies Direct Preference Optimization (DPO) and rejection sampling to align with human preferences, achieving competitive performance across multiple benchmarks.